-In the section on ''Mental Effort" Pashler reports that ''incentives to perform especially well lead subjects to improve both speed and accuracy", and that the motivation had ''greater effects on the more cognitively complex activity".
+In the section on "Mental Effort" Pashler reports [p.383] that "incentives to perform especially well lead subjects to improve both speed and accuracy", and that the motivation had "greater effects on the more cognitively complex activity".
 This is what would be expected if incentives lead to effort that produces increased rapidity of the events, each of which injects into the physical process, via quantum selection and reduction, bits of control information that reflect mental evaluation.
+Pashler notes [p.385] "Increasing the rate at which events occur in experimenter-paced tasks often increases effort ratings without affecting performance.
+Increasing incentives often raises workload ratings and performance at the same time."
+All of these empirical connections are in line with the general principle that effort increases Attention Density, with an attendant increase in the rate of directed conscious events, each of which inputs a mental evaluation and a selection or focusing of a course of action.